cyrusm86/hubot-enterprise/README.md

   - **integrations_on_disk**: hubot scripts npms located on local disc, can be either npm project folder or number npm folders prefixed with `hubot-` prefix

   - **NPM_INTEGRATIONS**: list of hubot scripts to be installed using npm
+  - **ADAPTER**: default is slack, here can specify any other adapter to be installed via npm and used by hubot

 ### Other methods